concourse/rfcs/06-group-storage/proposal.md

 - It's slower.
 Every api request requires a database lookup.

-- It's a more complex data model.
-More things to manage in the database.

 - We still don't have full control over upstream groups.
 This means that if you're added to a new team in github, for example, you would still need to log out and log back in for us to pick up those changes.